Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 ## Content and Spoiler Policy

 These notes may contain spoilers, command output, vulnerability details and complete attack or investigation paths.
-Anyone actively completing a room should attempt it independently before reading the associated write-up.
+Anyone actively completing a room should attempt it independently before reading the associated writeup.

 This repository will **`NOT`** intentionally publish any of the following: